Women achieve more today—yet still take on food and home tasks.

 A fresh look at women in post-recession America—after millions of men lost their jobs and the squeeze on the middle class grew tighter—shows seven out of 10 women “work out of economic necessity” and four out 10 are “sole providers for their households.”
 Women comprise the majority of college students and earn most of the advance degrees today.

-Armed with this information you might assume then, that the presence of men in the grocery stores has increased.
-However, according to this research, despite additional time and financial pressures, at least two-thirds of women say they are still the chief grocery shoppers, meal preparers, house cleaners, launderers and overall shoppers for their households.
-Even as women assume more responsibility outside the home, their diligence at food and home responsibilities remains the same.
+Yet despite these time and financial pressures, at least two-thirds of women say they are still the chief grocery shoppers, meal preparers, house cleaners, launderers and overall shoppers for their households.

 This broad picture shown by Today’s Primary Shopper—the latest Private Label Manufacturers Association (PLMA) study of 1,000 U.S. women conducted by GfK Custom Research North America—further describes their diligence at food and home tasks, even as they achieve and assume more responsibilities.
 As such, they remain the most important target audience for brands and stores.